Search results for “70 1970 retrò”

 What do everyday activities feel like to senior citizens?
 What is it like at age 70 to climb stairs, pay at the cash register in a store, or read a bus schedule?
 All that's needed to get a feel for these situations is to put on what's called an "aging suit".
 A cross between overalls and an astronaut

-The Case of the Greystone Inscription is the 16th episode of the 1954-1955 TV series Sherlock Holmes starring Ronald Howard as Sherlock Holmes and Howard Marion-Crawford as Dr. Watson.
-Aired on 31 january 1955 on MPTV (USA).
+The Case of the Singing Violin is the 15th episode of the 1954-1955 TV series Sherlock Holmes starring Ronald Howard as Sherlock Holmes and Howard Marion-Crawford as Dr. Watson.
+Aired on 24 January 1955 on MPTV (USA).
 Black & White.
 27 min.
-The story is somewhat like The Adventure of the Mus
+The general scheme of the plot is adapted from the Conan D

 Alfred Hitchcock - Rebecca (1940 film)